 Residential events are fun and some of the most memorable experiences girls and young women have with guiding.
-The offer opportunities adventure and also for learning and developuing skills like teamwork, leadership and independent living.
+They offer opportunities for adventure and also for learning and developing skills like teamwork, leadership and independent living.
 Leaders get to know their girls better in a relaxed environment.

-Risk Assessments will be needed for each event, travel to/from the event and activities during the event.
+These will be needed for each event, travel to/from the event and activities during the event.
 They help you look at an event from all angles and imagine ‘what if’ scenarios.
 They are working documents that are updated throughout the planning process.
-See the link below for some example risk assessments that can be used as the basis for your documents.
+Here is the girlguiding risk assessment template.

-REN Forms need to be completed by the event organiser for every event.
+These need to be completed by the event organiser for every event.
 See the girlguiding website for the most up to date forms the latest version was issued in May 2021.
 Commissioners, there is guidance on this page for when you sign a REN.

 Guides can gain their Camp Permit See the guidance on the Girlguiding website and download the form on the right to apply.

 Rangers and Young Leaders can gain their Lead Away Permit See the guidance on the Girlguiding website and download the form on the right to apply.